openfisca/openfisca-survey-manager/README.md

 This should not display any error and end with:

 `Successfully installed [... openfisca-survey-manager-xx.xx.xx ...]`

+It comes with `build-collection` command that we will use in the next steps.

 > If you want to improve this module, please see the `Development` section below.